Updated: Mar 9

-The question on everyone's mind: is the keto diet healthy?
-In this keto diet dietitian review, we’ll explore common questions about the keto diet and determine who it’s good for - and who it’s not.
+The question on everyone's mind: is the ketogenic diet healthy?
+In this ketogenic (keto) diet review, we’ll explore common questions about the keto diet and determine who it’s good for - and who it’s not.

 You can’t talk about the keto diet without describing what ketosis, ketones, and ketogenic really is.
 With that being said, this is going to get a little science-y at points… but I’ll make it as easy and digestible to understand as I can (no pun intended).